 Here are two favorite quotes from Anandamayi Ma.
-I think almost all of this comes via Ram Dass, but at the moment I can’t remember what book I saw this in.
-So I assume that Ram Dass or one of his assistants spoke, wrote, or compiled almost all of the following, and I’ll link to one of his books once I can confirm this.
+I think almost all of these quotes come via Ram Dass, but at the moment I can’t remember what book I saw this in.
+So at the moment, I assume that Ram Dass or one of his assistants spoke, wrote, or compiled almost all of the following, and I’ll link to one of his books once I can confirm this.

 The reason I like these quotes is because they convey two different planes of consciousness, one of them in which she exists ‘in form’ and the other in which she’s ‘beyond form.’